ghacks Technology News

-You may have heard about Google’s latest effort to improve the account security for Google account users: 2-Step verification.
-Google basically adds a second authentication layer to the standard username and password log in process.
-The second step utilizes a smartphone with options to receive a one-time code per SMS or to install an app that generates the code whenever it is needed.
+You may have heard about Google's latest effort to improve the account security for Google account users: 2-Step verification.
+Google adds a second authentication layer to the standard username and password log in process.

 The feature is still being rolled out to all Google account holders and it can take some time before it becomes available.
 I just found an interesting article on Caschy’s German blog where he explains how to start using the 2-step verification right now, even if the option is not displaying in the settings of the account yet.

-Before I explain how that’s done lets take a look under account settings first to see if 2-step verification is available there.
-Go to Google and click the sign in button at the top right of the screen.
-Enter your username and password and wait until you are logged in.
-Now click on the tools icon at the far right of the screen next to your account name and select Account Settings from the options.
+Before I explain how that's done lets take a look under account settings first to see if 2-step verification is available there.
+Go to Google My Account and click on the sign in button at the top right of the screen if you are not already logged in

 Ich hab eben noch mal das Prozedere für Google Apps nachgetragen, vielleicht für deine Leser wichtig.